 November is also hugely important in many religions; with All Saints Day and Diwali both being celebrated at the start of the month.

-Do you have any interesting or fun facts about November that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about November?
+Share them in the comments below!